April - Respect #2

 Last week we began our exploration on the virtue of respect, especially with the environment.
 We saw Benedict learning the hard way how important it is to respect the Earth.
 Like all virtues, respect takes practice and commitment.
-We need to think about how much respect we give to others in our life.
+Thinking about how much respect we give to others in our life always helps put things into perspective.

 We’re All in This Together!